Wildlife Volunteer Australia

 You will spend one inclusive night at a Cairns hostel before beginning your volunteer programme at the Wildlife Park in Port Douglas the following day so you can arrange at any time on your start date.
 Transfer from the hostel to the Wildlife Park is included in the trip price on day 2.

 Your first night will be spent in a Cairns hostel, in shared dorm accommodation.
+This is usually single sex rooming, however on occasion mixed-sex dorms may be used.

 During your volunteer placement at the Wildlife Park you will stay in the hostel accommodation at Port Douglas.
-Your comfortable accommodation will be single sex dorm share, with modern facilities and air conditioning.
+Your comfortable accommodation will be mixed sex dorm share, with modern facilities and air conditioning.
 Free wi-fi is available at your accommodation and also at the wildlife park.
 Laundry facilities are available at the house for a cost of AUD4 per wash and AUD4 for use of the dryer.

 The accommodation is located around 5-10 minutes drive from the wildlife park, and transfers to and from the park are provided daily.